Class activation mapping: Gradient-weighted class activation mapping (Grad-CAM)

-Gradient-weighted class activation mapping (Grad-CAM) is a generalized version of CAM and it tackles its architectural limitations.
+Gradient-weighted class activation mapping (Grad-CAM) is a generalized version of CAM and it overcomes the latter's architectural limitations.
 Grad-CAM computes the gradient of a target class score, the pre-softmax logit, with respect to the feature maps of a convolutional neural network.
 The gradients are global-average-pooled to obtain importance weights, which are used to compute a class-specific localization map by linearly weighting the feature maps.
 The result is a heatmap that highlights the regions in the input image that are the most influential for predicting the target class.

-The main advantage of Grad-CAM, with respect to the standard CAM, is that it is model agnostic (provided that the network still needs to be differentiable), meaning that it generates visual explanation for any CNN-based network without architectural changes or re-training, making it broadly applicable to pre-trained models.
+The main advantage of Grad-CAM, with respect to the standard CAM, is that it is model agnostic (provided that the network is still differentiable), meaning that it generates a visual explanation for any CNN-based network without architectural changes or re-training, making it broadly applicable to pre-trained models.